Version 22.0: April 3, 2025

 The following manual/cookbook is for the use of the XMM-Newton Extended Source Analysis Software (XMM-ESAS, or just ESAS) suite of packages for the analysis of imaging mode EPIC MOS and pn observations.
 ESAS creates both model quiescent particle background spectra for use in spectral fitting and exposure-corrected, background-subtracted (particle, soft proton, and solar wind charge exchange) images.
 The spectra and images are produced for user-defined regions within an observation field of view.
 The output files are in standard FITS format.
 Software for mosaicking multiple observations of not necessarily co-aligned pointings is included in this package.

-A new method of constructing the quiescent particle background spectra should arrive with SAS V22.0.
+Very few significant changes have been made with this release.
+A new method of constructing the quiescent particle background spectra will arrive with SAS V23.0.

 Users of this package should be aware of the informational web pages covering the background issues of EPIC observations at: http://www.cosmos.esa.int/web/xmm-newton/background and the EPIC Calibration Status document at: http://www.cosmos.esa.int/web/xmm-newton/calibration.